 EXPECT NO PAYOFF AND YOU GET ONE

 The catch is that you can only satisfy these needs through intrinsic motivation, the reverse of the motivational approach we're all raised with—external motivation.
-With intrinsic motivation, you seek no payoff, only the inherent interest of the activity itself—for learning, fun, growth.
+With intrinsic motivation, you seek no payoff, only the inherent interest of the activity itself—for excellence, learning, fun, service, growth.
 Do it just to do it, and you'll get a whopping internal reward in the form of the lasting version of happiness, gratification.

 "When people are oriented to goals of doing what they choose, growing as a person or goals for having good relationships, they experience higher levels of the basic psychological needs," says Tim Kasser, of Knox College, a leading researcher in the psychology of motivation.

 STOP THE PAY, STOP THE PLAY